-Altisource Asset Management Corporation Notes to Condensed Consolidated Financial Statements June 30, 2017 (Unaudited)
+Altisource Asset Management Corporation Notes to Condensed Consolidated Financial Statements September 30, 2017 (Unaudited)

-1. Organization and basis of presentation
+1. Organization and Basis of Presentation

 We were incorporated in the United States Virgin Islands ("USVI") on March 15, 2012 (our "inception") and commenced operations on December 21, 2012.
 Our primary business is to provide asset management and certain corporate governance services to institutional investors.
-In October 2013, we applied for and were granted registration by the Securities and Exchange Commission (the "SEC") as a registered investment adviser under section 203(c) of the Investment Advisers Act of 1940.
+We have also been a registered investment adviser under section 203(c) of the Investment Advisers Act of 1940 since October 2013.

 Our primary client currently is Altisource Residential Corporation ("RESI"), a public real estate investment trust focused on acquiring and managing quality, affordable single-family rental ("SFR") properties for working class families throughout the United States.
-All of our revenue for all periods presented was generated through our asset management agreement (the "AMA") with RESI.
+Substantially all of our revenue for all periods presented was generated as management fees under our asset management agreement (the "AMA") with RESI.